Conservation Club, Inc.

 WFCCC Monthly Meetings 2020

 Meetings held March through September on 3rd Wednesday of each month at 6:30 pm in the Clifton Arnold enclosed shelter at the main club property off 522 North of Winchester on Siler Road/Route 600.
-Last meeting of year will be First Wednesday, October 7, 2020 at 6:30 pm with food served and Game Wardens on hand to explain any new game and fish regulations as well as answer questions from the members.
+Last meeting of year will be First Wednesday, October 7, 2020 at 6:30 pm and Game Wardens on hand to explain any new game and fish regulations as well as answer questions from the members.
 Rifle and Pistol Ranges closed from 6 pm to end of meeting each month.

 It is important for members to attend monthly meetings, as it is your opportunity to present suggestions to the club, vote on changes, additions and improvements to our clubs operation and give input on any club issues that arise.
 This is a MEMBER operated Club and decisions made to Policies, Procedures, Rules, Constitution or By-Laws are by 2/3 approval vote by the Members, not the elected Board of Directors or Officers.